nf-core/website/markdown/mentorships.md

   - Writing an extensive tutorial about some aspect of nf-core

 The exact scope and aims of each mentoring partnership can vary according to the participants' needs and situation.
 These will be judged on a case-by-case basis as part of the application process.

-You can find out more about what mentor + mentee pairs achieved in the first round of the program [here](https://www.nextflow.io/blog/2022/czi-mentorship-round-1.html).
+You can find out more about what mentor and mentee pairs achieved in the first round of the program [here](https://www.nextflow.io/blog/2022/czi-mentorship-round-1.html).

 ### Organisation

 In summary (all points subject to change):

-- We will start with rounds of 5-10 mentor + mentee pairs
+- We will start with rounds of 5 - 10 mentor + mentee pairs
 - Mentorships will run for 4 months
 - There will be new rounds approximately every 6 months
 - Mentees will get free tutoring from an experienced developer about using Nextflow and nf-core